Sometimes it’s hard to handle a daily routine when living with multiple sclerosis (MS). MS can cause a wide range of symptoms, including:

-A 2006 survey showed that up to 67 percent of people living with MS use at least one form of complementary and alternative medicine in addition to conventional treatments.
-Another study showed that meditative exercises improved fatigue and depression symptoms in patients with MS for up to six months.
+A showed that up to 67 percent of people living with MS use at least one form of complementary and alternative medicine in addition to conventional treatments.
+Another that meditative exercises improved fatigue and depression symptoms in patients with MS for up to six months.
 Mindfulness practice means mentally training your mind to be aware of each experience without judgement.
 It’s not always the easiest thing to do, but it’s definitely a good skill to have to fight against the harder days with MS.

 3. Keep it clean

 Several viral infections — like the common cold, mononucleosis, and even the flu — are associated with MS flares.
 With that in mind, take precautions to prevent getting infections in the first place.
 Create a daily routine to avoid germs and keep your body strong: wash your hands, get enough rest, don’t smoke, and avoid others who are sick.
 And get the flu vaccine every year to decrease your chances of influenza.

 MS flares tend to happen more in the springtime and less in the winter.
 This trend especially holds true the closer one lives to the equator.
 So if you already live in a warm climate but have the means to travel in the spring and summertime, try taking a trip to a cooler place.
 This could decrease your chance of getting an MS flare.

 Lastly, don’t forget that you are not alone!
 The Multiple Sclerosis Foundation estimates that more than 400,000 people in the United States live with MS, with 200 new cases diagnosed each week.
 Reaching out and joining a local community group or an online forum like Healthline’s Living with Multiple Sclerosis Facebook page can provide emotional support to keep you motivated and educated.